Automattic/pym-shortcode/docs/readme.md

 You would want to use `Pym.js` for other types of content you create and embed using iframes such as tables, charts, and interactive elements.
 For example, news organizations often create data-driven visualizations that are hosted in another application and need to be iframed into their CMS.

-For the Pym shortcode or the Pym block to work, the `Pym.js` JavaScript library must be used on the embedded page, referred to as the "child page".
+For the Pym.js shortcode or the Pym.js block to work, the `Pym.js` JavaScript library must be used on the embedded page, referred to as the "child page".
 You can use this plugin's shortcode or block to embed content from any page that is so enabled.
 For information on how to use `Pym.js` in your projects, see [NPR's `Pym.js` documentation](http://blog.apps.npr.org/pym.js/#examples).

 ### Is `Pym.js` or this plugin dependent on jQuery or any other library?